Link Delay Estimation via Expander Graphs: Evaluation Results

 \section{Evaluation Results}

-In Section \ref{S:Exapdenr_Ident} we showed that if the routing matrix of a network is the bi-adjacency matrix for union of disjoint expander graphs, that network is 1-identifiable.
-Moreover, we can estimate internal link delay using a LP optimizer in Eq. \eqref{E:LP}.
-However, a legitimate `big-picture' question arises: how many networks actually satisfy conditions of Theorem \ref{Tm:extensionExpander}; i.e., are they 1-identifiable expanders?
+In Section \ref{S:Exapdenr_Ident}, Theorem \ref{Tm:expander_tomo_genK}, we showed that if the routing matrix of a network is the bi-adjacency matrix of the union of disjoint expander graphs ($k$-identifiable expander as defined in Definition \ref{Def:k-identifExpander}), that network is $k$-identifiable.
+Moreover, we can estimate internal link delay using an LP optimizer in Eq. \eqref{E:LP}.
+However, a legitimate 'big-picture' question arises: How many networks actually satisfy the conditions of Theorem \ref{Tm:expander_tomo_genK}; i.e., how many are $k$-identifiable expanders?
 In this section, we generate random Internet-type networks to study this question.
-Our simulation results show that more than $70\%$ of networks generated satisfy the conditions of Theorem \ref{Tm:extensionExpander} and therefore their link delay can be estimated using the $l_1$ minimization introduced in Eq. \eqref{E:LP}.
+Our simulation results show that our relaxation increases number of networks which satisfy expansion property by almost 30\%.

-For those networks which are 1-identifiable expander, i.e., their routing matrix satisfies the condition in Definition \ref{Def:k-identifExpander} for $k=1$, we determine average normalized estimation error when there is exactly $k=1$ congested link \footnote{A congested link is one with significantly elevated delay compared to the rest of the links in the network.} in the network.
-Then we explore the average normalized estimation error when there are $ k=2,3$ congested links inside the network - scenarios for which we do not have any analytical results to date.
-Surprisingly, even for $k>1$, we find that the average normalized estimation error remains within an acceptable range.
-Finally, for those networks which are 1-identifiable expander, we determine the gain (relative to probing all possible paths in the network) by determining the histogram for minimum number of paths required to estimate link delay for a given error tolerance.
+For those networks that are $k$-identifiable expander--i.e., their routing matrix satisfies the condition in Definition \ref{Def:k-identifExpander}--we determine the average normalized estimation error when there is $k$ congested link in the network and show that the average normalized estimation error remains within an acceptable range.
+Next, we compare $l_1$ optimization with new conditions with a recently developed delay tomography algorithm and show that the LP optimization under the new proposed conditions yields a lower estimation error.

+Finally, some network monitoring applications are required to locate congested links in a network.
+We show that if the network is $k$-identifiable, the LP optimization algorithm can be employed as a congestion detection tool that has a performance close to optimum detector.